 What Will Gold Be Worth in 2030?

 Predicting the future price of an idiosyncratic and volatile commodity like gold is all but impossible.
-In 2020, gold increased in value by 24.6% in U.S. dollars, and reached all-time highs in a number of currencies, in anticipation of a coming wave of inflation.
+For instance, back in 2020, gold increased in value by 24.6% in U.S. dollars, and reached all-time highs in a number of currencies, in anticipation of a coming wave of inflation.

-One reason why gold investors believe the precious metal has such strong prospects is the widespread sense that the broader economy is entering an inflationary period.
-The latest consumer price index (CPI), the most popular measuring stick for the prices that Americans pay for goods and services, revealed that inflation is becoming a bigger factor for consumers, and for investors.
+One reason why gold investors believe the precious metal may have strong prospects is that the broader economy has been in an inflationary period.
+One measure of this is the consumer price index (CPI).
+The latest CPI data in mid-2023 showed that inflation is slowing, but it’s still a concern for consumers and for investors.

 Investors interested in gold typically gravitate toward it as a hedge against inflation or as a means of diversifying their portfolios.
 Those who want access to this precious metal have some choices: They can buy bullion, coins, jewelry, mining stocks, ETFs, mutual funds, futures, and options.